ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Connection script with automatic signon to CICS*

 This script waits for the initial message from CICS, then enters the transaction code CESN.
 It waits for the “Signon” prompt to be displayed, then enters the userid and password in two separate fields and sends the completed screen to the host.
 Security=1 is specified to ensure that the user is signed on to VIRTEL.
 The SBA orders 11xxxx identify the position of the userid and password fields in the CESN signon panel and may vary as a function of the site.

-*5.4.3.3.
-Connection to CICS VSE with ICCF sign-on and start transaction CEMT*
+**Connection to CICS VSE with ICCF sign-on and start transaction CEMT**

 The following script illustrates the use of a PF key: